Dual Enrollment FAQs

 Please contact your counselor to determine if your school or school system participates in the Shelton State Dual Enrollment and Accelerated High School programs.
 If you are home-schooled, your parent should contact Shelton State for additional information.

 Students in these programs pay the same tuition rate assessed for all Shelton State Community College courses.

 Talk to your high school counselor and parent(s) about the program.
 Ask yourself the following questions: Am I prepared for a college course?
 What course do I want to take?
 Are there any prerequisites for the course?

 STILL NEED MORE INFORMATION?

-> Please contact the Shelton State admission office at 391.2927 if you have admission or eligibility questions.
+Please contact Enrollment Services at 391.2214 if you have admission or eligibility questions.
 Students applying for dual enrollment or accelerated programs are encouraged to talk to their high school counselor before applying.